minje-park/minje-park.github.io/_pages/personal.md

 author_profile: true
 ---

-I am married to Eunji Kim who is a wonderful wife, mother and a youtuber (with over 5,000 subscribers!
+I am married to Eunji Kim who is a wonderful wife, mother and youtuber (with over 5,000 subscribers!
 Check out her channel [here](https://www.youtube.com/channel/UCErvsKam2e3mVsyZEGYGRFA))
 Here are some pictures of us with our sons, Eden (Oct.
 2019) and Roy (Oct.
 2021).

 <p align="center">